Rudy Rotter: From early to late period

 Rotter's Early Period (1958-1989) sculptures and drawings are most often composed of entwined and physically interrelating figures.
 The usually unclothed figures are without the standard cultural references to time and place.
 Thus they become expressions of universal humanity.

 With advancing age, Rotter's strength declined.
 This change lead to his Late Period (1990 – 2001) work when he transitioned from hard, heavy objects to light-weight materials.
 His supplies included collections of wallpaper samples, shiny metal trophy discards, commercial tile samples, and a variety of other found and thrift store acquired objects.
 This change of materials and a resulting more flexible manner of art making, lead to his works becoming increasingly abstract and playful.

-The drawings and multi-material plaques from this Late Period are basic images rendered quickly with efficient line and color.
-Each work is an interplay of literal subjects, boldly crafted materials, and abstract formats.
+The drawings and multi-material plaques from this Late Period are basic images with line and color rendered quickly.
+Each work is an interplay of literal subjects, crafted materials, and abstract formats.
 The artistic merits of each piece are as important as the content.
-His last decade may have been his most innovative.